HaileyB0311/PM01-master/README.md

 ## Deliverables

-Push to this repository by Friday, January 17th with:

-1. The date you and your customer agree to the visit.
-The date you visit does not have to be before Friday, just an agreed upon date by Friday.
+1. We will be meeting with our customer on Friday, January 17th during class time.
-2. A list of 5 questions you plan to ask your customer during this visit.
+2. The five questions we plan to ask our customer during this visit are...
+    1.
+    2.
+    3.
+    4.
+    5.
-3. The name(s) of the person(s) you will be meeting.
+3. We will be meeting with Jennifer Lainhart.
-4. The location of the visit.
+4. We will be meeting at Hope's Wings in Richmond, Kentucky.
+The exact address is unknown - we presume for safety reasons - but we have directions from Jennifer on how to find the location.